Charites: Cult

 The cult of the Charites is very old, with their name appearing to be of Pelasgian, or pre-Greek, origin rather than being brought to Greece by Proto-Indo-Europeans.
-The purpose of their cult appears to be similar to that of nymphs, primary based around fertility and nature with a particular connection to springs and rivers.
+The purpose of their cult appears to be similar to that of nymphs, primarily based around fertility and nature with a particular connection to springs and rivers.
 One of the earliest centres of worship for the Charites was the Cycladic Islands including Paros, with epigraphical evidence for a cult to the Charites dating to the sixth century B.C.E. on the island of Thera.
 Scholars have interpreted them as chthonic deities connected to fertility due to the absence of wreaths and flutes in ceremonies.
 An aetiological explanation for the lack of music and garlands was from a myth involving Minos.
 He was said to have been sacrificing to the Charites on the island of Paros when he learned of his son's death in Athens and stopped the music and ripped off his garlands in grief.
 Dance, however, appears to be strongly connected with their cult, which is similar to the cults of Dionysus and Artemis.

 Although the Charites were most commonly depicted in the sanctuaries of other gods, there were at least four temples exclusively dedicated to them in Greece.
 The temple regarded as their perhaps most important was that in Orkhomenos in Boeotia, where their cult was thought to have originated.
 There were also temples to the Charites in Hermione, Sparta, and Elis.
 A temple was dedicated to the Charites near the Tiasa river in Amyclae, Laconia that was reportedly founded by the ancient King of Sparta, Lacedaemon.

 In Orkhomenos, the goddesses were worshipped at a very ancient site with a trio of stones, which is similar to other Boiotian cults to Eros and Herakles.
 The local river Kephisos and the Akidalia (or Argaphia) spring was sacred to the three goddesses.
 Orkhomenos was an agriculturally prosperous city because of the marshy Kopaic plain, and the Charites were offered a portion of the produce.
 Regarding the foundation of their cult in Orkhomenos, Strabo wrote:

-In cult, the Charites were particularly connected with Apollo and appear to be connect to his cult on Delos, however, this connection is not present in other cults to Apollo.
+In cult, the Charites were particularly connected with Apollo and appear to be connected to his cult on Delos; however, this connection is not present in other cults to Apollo.
 In the Classical era and beyond, the Charites were associated with Aphrodite in connection to civic matters.

 There was a festival in honour of the Charites which was called Charisia (Χαρίσια).
 During this festival there were dances all night and at the end a cake was given to those who remained awake during the whole time.